kamyargerami/Rahavard365-Market-Map-Reader/README.md

 # Installation

-You need python3 and virtualenv for installation.
+You need python3, pip and virtualenv for installation.

 ```
 pip install -r requirements.txt